-We work with many other organisations and partners to promote aid effectiveness, transparency and open data.
+These are some of the organisations we work with to promote aid effectiveness, transparency and open data.

 The AidData initiative aims to capture the universe of development finance by collecting and standardizing aid information.
 The AidData.org portal provides more comprehensive information on development activities than is currently available from any other source, building on the OECD’s Creditor Reporting System.
 In addition, AidData works at the global and country level to make aid information more relevant and accessible to a wide range of stakeholders.